-- d If the Purchases check box is selected, type the percentage of the purchase tax that cannot be recovered in the Non-Recoverable % field.
+- c Select the Purchases check box if purchases are taxable for the tax class entered and proceed to step d.
+Clear the Purchases check box if the purchases are not taxable and proceed to step e. - d If the Purchases check box is selected, type the percentage of the purchase tax that cannot be recovered in the Non-Recoverable % field.
 Type 0 (zero) at this field if all purchases sales tax is to be posted to the Accounts Payable sales account.
 Type 100 at this field to post all of the purchases sales tax to the non-recoverable account. - e Click OK. - 10 Click Accept.
-The following example shows a rate of 7.25 will be calculated for items assigned to the Taxable (TX) tax class for items sold.
+The following example shows a rate of 7.25, which will be calculated for items assigned to the Taxable (TX) tax class for items sold.